xnuinside/gino-admin/README.md

 - **Primary keys** to identify unique rows.
 Now Admin Panel don't expect only 'unique' key in model.
 Now it firstly works with Primary Keys and only if primary key not exist in model - use 'unique' fields to identify unique rows.
 Also it supports Composite Primary keys (2 and more fields) in all type of operations: delete/update/insert/deepcopy/copy.

+- **Schemas support**

+Now if you work using the custom "schema" name - it's okay and supported by Admin Panel.

 3. **Fixed in types support**:

 - passing data as a string - now supported both Date & DateTime format (before correct work only DataTime format)